CyberSource/cybersource-rest-client-dotnet/docs/InstrumentIdentifierApi.md

         public void main()
         {
             var apiInstance = new InstrumentIdentifierApi();
-            var tokenId = tokenId_example;  // string | The TokenId of an Instrument Identifier.
-            var offset = 789;  // long? | Starting Payment Instrument record in zero-based dataset that should be returned as the first object in the array.
+            var profileId = profileId_example;  // string | The id of a profile containing user specific TMS configuration. var tokenId = tokenId_example;  // string | The TokenId of an Instrument Identifier. var offset = 789;  // long? | Starting Payment Instrument record in zero-based dataset that should be returned as the first object in the array.
 Default is 0. (optional)  (default to 0) var limit = 789;  // long? | The maximum number of Payment Instruments that can be returned in the array starting from the offset record in zero-based dataset.
 Default is 20, maximum is 100. (optional)  (default to 20)